-The abstract should briefly describe the training and technical assistance, the population to be served, and the activities that the applicant will implement to achieve the project's goals and objectives.
+The abstract should briefly describe the project's purpose, the population to be served, and the activities that the applicant will implement to achieve the project's goals and objectives.
 The abstract should describe how the applicant will measure progress toward these goals.
 The abstract should indicate whether the applicant will use any portion of the project budget to conduct research as described in Note on Project Evaluations on page 15.